srlinuxeurope/DCFDocs/README.md

 # DCFDocs
-For sharing documentation content such as slides and pdf files
+This repository was created to sharing documentation content such as slides and pdf files with Data Center Fabric community.